 I swallow a chortle and instinctively reach out.

 He staggers to his feet and puts his hands on the bunk without acknowledging he’s heard me.

 That was your fault.

 He feels his way to the foot of the bed and climbs back up the ladder.
-I lie still as the bed above me buckles under the weight of his 230lb frame.
-I wait for the flailing of sheets above me to subside before closing my eyes and drifting off to sleep.
+I bite my lip and try not to laugh too loudly as the bed above me buckles under the weight of his 230lb frame, and I drift off to sleep.